Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 350,395 people, 127,595 houses or apartments, and a median cost of homes of $692,237, real estate costs in Honolulu are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Hawaii communities.
+With a population of 350,395, 128,935 total housing units (homes and apartments), and a median house value of $696,613, real estate costs in Honolulu are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Hawaii communities.

 People in Honolulu primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Honolulu has a mixture of owner-occupied and renter-occupied housing.